sanketvmehta/lifelong-learning-pretraining-and-sam/README.md

 # lifelong-learning-pretraining-and-sam

-## Description
-This is the code repository for the paper "[An Empirical Investigation of the Role of Pre-training in Lifelong Learning](https://arxiv.org/abs/2112.09153)".
-It contains all code necessary to replicate the experiments and figures discussed in the paper.
+Code for the paper "Mehta, S. V., Patil, D., Chandar, S., & Strubell, E. (2021).
+[An empirical investigation of the role of pre-training in lifelong learning](https://arxiv.org/abs/2112.09153). arXiv preprint arXiv:2112.09153."

 ## Installation

 ### Requirements